stroparo/jekyll-now/about.md

 * On September, 2017 I switched jobs and joined an international project for a major financial corporation working on Chef automation and Jenkins Pipelines

-* Web front-end development [portfolio](https://codepen.io/stroparo/full/qmLOYj/), visuals coded by myself using the slim template language and the bootstrap responsive grid library
+* [Portfolio](https://codepen.io/stroparo/full/qmLOYj/) visuals to showcase some of my side projects, coded by myself using the slim template syntax and the Bootstrap responsive grid library

 ## Current Relevant Skills